MarcSlakey/40k/pygame/README.md

 Models can maintain coherency by simply being next to one of their unit models; thus a pair can break away from the rest of the unit.
 This follows the RAW (rules as written); a more historically accurate and honest interpretation of the coherency rules would check for a "chain" of coherency within a unit.
 Models "stick" to walls and other models when they collide; although this is workable, it could be improved by pathfinding.
 During shooting phase, can "add" models to the shooting group even if they have fired all their weapons (although they do not fire again).
-When assigning wounds, sometimes a yellow target circle remains after assigning the wound.